Heart Disease - Everything You Need to Know

 • Foods made from whole grains include whole-grain bread, bagels, English muffins, tortillas, whole-grain crackers, and pancakes.
 Whole-grain breakfast cereals, including sorghum and rolled or steel-cut oats.
 Whole wheat pasta and couscous.
 Unsalted, air-popped popcorn.

-Fiber is so crucial for health that even if, for some reason, you’re cutting down on carbs, you should try adding supplementaryfiber powder to fulfill your daily fiber needs.
+Fiber is so crucial for health that even if, for some reason, you’re cutting down on carbs, you should try adding supplementary fiber powder to fulfill your daily fiber needs.

 4. Healthy Plant Protein Sources